Mississippi-class battleship: Final design

 In the end, these ships were built with main batteries identical to the Connecticut class, while reducing by four guns the secondary 7-inch battery, omitting eight of the tertiary 3-inch guns, and sacrificing two torpedo tubes.
 Subsequent designs would eliminate the 7-inch batteries completely, and most of the 3-inch guns were removed from other battleships before combat in World War I, so in this respect, the design did not suffer by comparing forward.

 The main battery consisted of four 12-inch 45-caliber guns, meaning that the gun is 45 times as long as it is in diameter.
 These were considered quick-firing guns and were arranged in two twin turrets, one forward and one to the rear of the main superstructure.
 The eight 8-inch 45-caliber guns were arranged in four twin turrets outboard of the main superstructure on each side of the ship.

 The remaining eight 7-inch 45-caliber guns were distributed four per side, in casemates on the side of the ship, below the main deck.

 Four 3 in 50-caliber guns were mounted in the upper casemates (on the main deck), two per side, behind 2 in of armor plate.
 Another two, one per side, were mounted in blister casemates on the gun deck, near the bow.
 The remaining eight guns were on open mounts on the upper deck, the bridge, and other deck spaces.
 Two submerged torpedo tubes were fitted on the broadside, near the bow of the ships.
+Each ship carried a total of 13 torpedoes.